 The loader detects two types of external name conflicts.
-If an external name is defined (by "static [name = ...]" or by "let name (...) be ...") in more than one relocatable binary file, the loader generates a message like for each such conflict detected in QUEENS2.
+If an external name is defined (by "static

+[name = ...]" or by "let name (...) be ...") in more than one relocatable binary file, the loader generates a message like for each such conflict detected in QUEENS2.
+On the Alto, the static for "name" will contain the first value given it.
 If an external name is declared to be a common (page zero) variable in some files (by "external [@name; ...]") but not in the first file in which the name appears, the loader genrates a message like